 On April 28, 2016, the Bank submitted its capital build up program to the BSP detailing the Bank's strategic plans in order to meet the required capital level.
 On June 16, 2016, the Monetary Board approved the Bank's capital build-up program.
-As of December 31, 2016, the Bank's total unimpaired capital amount to P6.7 billion.
+As of December 31, 2017 and 2016, the Bank's total unimpaired capital amounts to P6.8 billion and P6.7 billion, respectively.